shansfolder/Trapezius-Monster/README.md

 **Notice:**
 Pygame seems to work only with 32bit python.
-So people using built-in 64bit python on **Mac** may need to check Google for how to handle this.
+So people using built-in 64bit python on **Mac** may need to search Google for how to cope with this.
-In a nutshell, there is one command line to force MacPython run in 32bit.
-Alternatively, you can simply download and install a new 32bit python on Mac.
+In a nutshell, there is one command line to force MacPython run in 32bit or alternatively, you can simply download and install a new 32bit python on Mac.

 How to play?
 -----------------------